 SILVER American Style TANGO Approved Figures 1.
 Open Right Turn 8.
 Swivels: Outside, Inside, Fans, Zig-Zags 2.
 Syncopated Locks & Chasses.
-Timing restricted to a single syncopation per bar for Cl with no turn or up to 1/4 turn and Locks.
-9. Kicks, Rondes, Developés no more than waist high 3 Progressive Steps danced in any allowable Hold, Position, Proximity, with/without turn(Back to Back, Traveling Crosses) 10.
+Timing restricted to a single syncopation per bar for Cl with no turn or up to / 4 turn and Locks. hasses danced 9.
+Kicks, Rondes, Developés no more than waist high 3 Progressive Steps danced in any allowable Hold, Position, Proximity, with/without turn Traveling Crosses ) (Back to Back, 10.
 Ganchos/Hooks, Leg Crawls 4.
 Syncopated Underarm Turns up to Two syncopations per bar allowed 11.
 Continuous Partnership Pivots-Up to 2 bars 5.
 Fallaway Reverse Turn Slip Pivot, Fallaway Grapevine, Fallaway movements, 12.
 Viennese Crosses 6.
 Chair and Slip Pivot, 13.
 Right Shadow on the same foot allowed with Bronze Timings only.
-No syncopations Body/Picture Lines: Oversway, Same Foot Lunge, Contra Check, Right & Left Lunges, Explosion, Spanish Drag-maximum 2 bars Opposite feet only except Same Foot Lunge.
-14. Right Shadow work allowed on the same foot with a single syncopation for Chasses and Locks only, danced with no turn or up to 1 / 4 .
-SILVER TANGO HOLDS ALLOWED: All Bronze Holds Handshake Hold Alternative Traditional Hold (Silver) Cross Hand Hold sustained No Hold One bar only Note: 'Hand(s) to Body Hold'' as defined is a Gold Level Hold only PROXIMITIES ALLOWED: All Bronze Proximities Apart One bar only POSITIONS ALLOWED: All Bronze Positions And promenade position used for Fallaway movements.
-Same Foot Lunge Position Right Same Foot Shadow Position (Lady in Front) is restricted to 8 consecutive bars. & & & & & & & & & & & & & & & & & LLOWED:
+No syncopations.
+Restricted to 8 consecutive bars.
+7. Body/Picture Lines: Oversway, Same Foot Lunge, Contra Check, Right & Left Lunge Spanish Drag-maximum 2 bars Opposite feet only except Same Foot Lunge. es, Explosion, 14.
+Right Shadow work allowed on the same foot with a single syncopation for Chasses and Locks only, danced with no turn or up to / 4 .
+Restricted to 8 consecutive bars .
+SILVER TANGO HOLDS ALLOWED: All Bronze Holds PROXIMITIES ALLOWED: Handshake Hold All Bronze Pro All Bronze Proximities Alternative Traditional Hold (Silver) • Apar t One bar only Cross Hand Hold sustained 1 • No Hold One bar only Note: 'Hand(s) to Body Hold" as defined is a Gold Level Hold only 4/4 Time = 4 b peats to a bar POSITIONS ALLOWED: TIMINGS AL All Bronze Tir I OSITIONS ALLOWED. &S) Brush Tap in place of any Tango Close All Bronze Positions , S&S, SS&, SQ&Q, Q&QS (one syncopation per bar) And promenade position used for Fallaway movements. z, QQ& (2 syncopations per bar) allowed in Closed Hold Viennese Crosses for up to max Same Foot Lunge Position he bar.
+Right Same Foot Shadow Position (Lady in Front) is restricted to 8 • Q&Q A Double Syncopated Underarm Turn only. consecutive bars. re lines in allowable Holds and Positions maximum 2 bars re Same Foot is allowed, a foot change timing (by the leader or follower) of one - opation or hesitation timing within the bar is allowed.
+FEET: • 2 bar s maximum allowed for Picture lines in allowable Holds and Positions.